TosbackCgusBridge-Bot/CGUs-versions/Petsathome/Privacy Policy.md

 Back to Top

-Changes to our privacy policy
+Changes to our Privacy Policy

-Any changes we may make to our privacy policy in the future will be posted on this page and, where appropriate, notified to you by email.
+Any changes we may make to our Privacy Policy in the future will be posted on this page and, where appropriate, notified to you by email.

-If you have any queries about data protection, please contact us.
+If you have any queries about data protection, please contact us on 0800 328 4204.

 Back to Top